Top 7 Most Embarrassing Pregnancy Sex Issues (And How To Deal)

 How to deal: Anytime your libidos aren’t matching up, one of you may have to do some stuff solo.
 Try not to get weirded out by that.

 Issue #7: A partner who’s not into it

-How to deal: Show him the facts.
+How to deal: Show them the facts.
 “The baby is protected and will not get hurt,” says Steinhart.
-And we promise she won’t know what’s going on.
-She just knows you’re moving around.
+And we promise baby won’t know what’s going on.
+He or she just knows you’re moving around.
 If that doesn’t work, wear something low-cut to show off that pregnancy cleavage.
-We bet he’ll like that.
+We bet your partner will like that.

 Plus, more from The Bump: